electricimp/AmazonDRS/README.md

 You can read more about authentication [here](https://developer.amazon.com/docs/dash/lwa-web-api.html) and [here](https://developer.amazon.com/docs/login-with-amazon/authorization-code-grant.html).

-**Note** The Refresh Token must be passed in to the library every time the agent restarta.
+**Note** The Refresh Token must be passed in to the library every time the agent restarts.
 If you don't want to go through the above authentication steps again, save the Token in the agent's persistent storage and set it with [*setRefreshToken()*](#setrefreshtokenrefreshtoken) after each agent restart.
 Please see [the provided example](#examples) for more details.

 ### Test Orders ###

 For testing purposes, Amazon DRS allows you to submit [test orders](https://developer.amazon.com/docs/dash/test-device-purchases.html).
 Test orders are those made by a DRS device authenticated as a test device.

-As such, [*login()*](#loginrocky-devicemodel-deviceserial-onauthenticated-route-testdevice) has a parameter, *testDevice*, which takes a test device ID.
+As such, [*login()*](#loginrocky-devicemodel-deviceserial-onauthenticated-route-testdevice) has a parameter, *testDevice*, which takes a boolen value indicating whether the device is a test device.
 However, if you set a Refresh Token manually with [*setRefreshToken()*](#setrefreshtokenrefreshtoken), only you know whether this token was obtained for testing or not and so *testDevice* is not required in this case.

 Only test orders can be canceled with [*cancelTestOrder()*](#canceltestorderslotid-oncanceled).